jnears/iserfrontend-rails/README.md

 This gem provides standard frontend CSS and JavaScript code for ISER Rails 4 applications.

+**This is currently very much work in progress and not ready for production use**

 ## Installation

 Add this line to your application's Gemfile: